WebexCC-SA/LTRCCT-2000/docs/main/AI_Lab_Features_Overview.md

 ## Story

-## Webex Contact Center AI Assistant Lab – Context Transfer
+## Webex Contact Center AI Assistant Lab.

 This lab demonstrates how to pass contextual intelligence from AI agents to Webex Contact Center agents.